Civil Rights leader from Illinois passes the torch

 Ten years ago, the Rev. C.T.
-Vivian have a presentation at Western Illinois University, where I worked, and said, "I never would have been who I was if not for Macomb, Illinois."
+Vivian had a presentation at Western Illinois University, where I worked, and said, "I never would have been who I was if not for Macomb, Illinois."

 In a conversation two years later, I asked him about that comment.
 He smiled and said, "You can come from almost anywhere and do almost anything if your heart and soul are in it, even make things a little better."